omercankoc/swift-handbook/Sources/Properties.md

 Sphere(radius: Console.Radius(radius: 2.0)) 50.26548245743669 33.510321638291124
 ```

+Advantages:
+- It can dynamically calculate its value each time according to the results of the logic codes inside it.
+- It does not need data storage to keep the value from calculation when we need it.

+Disadvantages:
+- May affect performance as it needs to be calculated every time.
+- If the logic inside is faulty, the calculated value may also be faulty.

 ## Property Observers
 Property observers observe and respond to changes in a property’s value.
 Property observers are called every time a property’s value is set, even if the new value is the same as the property’s current value.
 ```swift